kirkoov/daily-wallpaper-gnome/README.md

 This utility was created to solve a practical problem: changing the GNOME desktop wallpaper automatically every day on a laptop, including after missed boot times, while ensuring that images are not repeated until the entire collection has been displayed.

-It demonstrates practical Bash scripting, Linux automation with anacron and systemd, state management, and interaction with with the GNOME desktop via `gsettings`.
+It demonstrates practical Bash scripting, Linux automation, persistent state management, and interaction with GNOME via `gsettings`.

 ## Licence